In-Home Pistol Training

 • Increased confidence under pressure

-• Another step towards the ability to defend yourself & family
+• Another step toward the ability to defend yourself and your family

-At home, those distractions are removed.
-Consequently, it becomes easier to observe your fundamentals in detail, and small inefficiencies are identified much earlier.
+At home, the distractions are removed.
+Consequently, it becomes easier to observe your fundamentals in detail.
+Small inefficiencies are identified much earlier.

 That is how real progress happens.